 31. Plan Ahead & Lock in the Interest Rate

-Before you actually start searching for home, sit down and discuss your goals, plans and needs with your Mortgage Broker and get yourself pre-approved.
+Before you actually start searching for a home, sit down and discuss your goals, plans, and needs with your Mortgage Broker and get yourself pre-approved.

 With a pre-approval you will also be able to secure an interest rate for 120 days, protecting you from rising rates in the marketplace.
 This process will prepare you for the final approval once you find a home.
 You should end up with a clear idea of your future payments as well as a list of all the paperwork and documentation that will be required to ultimately get your deal approved and funded.